iadvize/documentation/docs/building-your-bot-on-iadvize.md

   * `PUT /bots/operatorId` to create a bot
   * `GET /bots/operatorId` to retrieve a bot details
   * `GET /availability-strategies` to define when the bot is available
-* two endpoints to handle a conversation flow
+* three endpoints to handle a conversation flow
+  * `GET /bots/:idOperator/conversation-first-messages` to send messages before the conversation starts
   * `POST /conversations/` to create a new conversation
   * `POST /conversations/conversationId/messageId`  to reply to a user
-* one optional endpoint to initiate conversation with new visitors.
-  * `GET /bots/:idOperator/conversation-first-messages` to retrieve first messages

 ## Implement the bot creation flow
 A bot gets created when an admin creates a new agent of type “Bot” under the “People” section.
 Several information are required to be able to create a bot: